wp-plugins/wordbooker/readme.txt

 Tags: facebook, minifeed, newsfeed, crosspost, WPMU, Facebook Share, Facebook Like, social media Requires at least: 2.9
 Tested up to: 3.2.1
-Stable tag: 2.0
+Stable tag: 2.1.1

 This plugin allows you to cross-post your blog posts to your Facebook Wall and to any Facebook Fan Page / Group that you are an administrator for.
-The base release of Version 2 DOES NOT support comment handling - this is because V2 had to be pushed out to meet deadlines imposed by Facebook concerning application authorisation.
-Comment handling will be added in the first major 2.x release.

 == Description ==

 This plugin allows you to cross-post your blog posts to your Facebook Wall / Fan Page Wall / Group Wall.
 You can Post as an Extract, A Status Update or even as a Note.

-NOTE : You MUST have the PHP Curl module enabled and configured in such a way that it can connect to the Facebook Servers.
+NOTE : You MUST have the PHP Curl module enabled and configured in such a way that it can connect to the Facebook Servers on a secure HTTP connection.
 If you do not have curl OR if your hosting company block curl access to externals sites you cannot use this plugin.

 == IMPORTANT ==